Yeah, the forecast for the hurricane, category three as it hits the Texas coast.

 Nobody I talked to indicated we were too white.

-I personally gave out over 100 beanie babies to all the little kids and even some of the adults, even though this kind of talk breaks our hearts, we're going to continue to serve.
+I personally gave out over 100 beanie babies to all the little kids and even some of the adults.

-Story is made to look like some of the evacuees themselves are ungrateful, but I don't think that's the case.
+The story is made to look like some of the evacuees themselves are ungrateful, but I don't think that's the case.

-I I think it's these civil rights leaders just play playing the race card.
+I think it's these civil rights leaders just playing the race card, trying to hold on to their flock, if you will.

 I mean that, folks.

-Just like I wasn't surprised when ABC got stunned in their post-Bush speech little attempt at the Astrodome, they had a bunch of evacuees, and they were begging these people to rip into Bush for an inadequate response.
+Just like I wasn't surprised when ABC got stunned in their post-Bush speech little attempt at the Astrodome, they had a bunch of evacuees and they were begging these people to rip into Bush for an inadequate response.

 And none of them did.